KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### More Class Reunion

 ![](2025-recap-images/tri-mee-meal.jpg)
-Our Airbnb was conveniently located directly across the street from Tri-Mee.
+Our Airbnb was conveniently located directly across the street from Tri-Mee, a Fredonia institution.
 We walked acoss for a jumbo beef burger, Frito Pie, fries, and chocolate milk shake.
-I hadn't had a beef burger in probably years and had two of them within 24 hours in Fredonia.
+I hadn't had a beef burger in years and had two of them within 24 hours in Fredonia.
 The town has a beef burger thing.

 ![](2025-recap-images/the-kitchen-table-baked-goods.jpg)
 Baked goods at The Kitchen Table